The Heartwarming Reason My Mom Got a Tattoo for Her 80th Birthday

 When your mother enters her ninth decade, you make a point of being a little extra vigilant for any signs of decline—memory loss, bouts of repetition, a general acceleration of age-related deterioration.

 Thankfully, my mother has been blessed with good health, and although she now needs to take someone’s arm while walking slowly up and down the hill to the family cottage in Gatineau, her mental faculties seem to have remained largely intact.
-But when she got inked after turning 80 last September, I had to wonder.
+But when she got inked after turning 80 in September of 2020, I had to wonder.

 Instead, we arranged a small outdoor family lunch on the deck at the lake.

 My mother looks just like many grandmothers.
 She is short, plump and white-haired.
 She’s rosy-cheeked and jolly, and when she laughs her eyes almost seem to disappear behind those chubby cheeks.
 She comes from an old, traditional Catholic family in Ottawa, where she currently lives.
 She was a career civil servant, first in England and then in Canada.
 In short, she didn’t do crazy stuff.

 That all changed a few years ago.
 She began to surprise my older brother and me with bouts of what she described as “independence.”
 At the time, we merely saw them as examples of irresponsibility and possibly age-related questionable judgment.

 In early 2015, the year she turned 75, she informed us she’d booked a seven-night trip to Turkey.
 Alone.
 Because she had never been.
 Of course, that was absurd.
 There was no way my brother and I could allow that.
 A vulnerable, little old lady wandering the streets of Istanbul on her own, not speaking a word of Turkish, with no knowledge of the laws and customs of the land—it was out of the question!